willvieira/ms_STM-managed/manuscript/manuscript.md

 Enrichment planting of temperate trees into boreal areas had a stronger effect on both reducing the transient period and increasing range shift when compared with planting temperate in disturbed (empty) areas.
 This is due to three different mechanisms.
-First, the intensity of forest management in the model is relative to the abundance of a particular forest type in the lanscape; hence 0.25% of boreal stands being enriched is much higher than 0.25% of regeneration stands being planted since the number of boreal stands is proportionally larger than the number of regeneration stands.
+First, the intensity of forest management in the model is relative to the abundance of a particular forest type in the lanscape (Figure S8); hence 0.25% of boreal stands being enriched is much higher than 0.25% of regeneration stands being planted since the number of boreal stands is proportionally larger than the number of regeneration stands.
 That explains the need to increase planting intensity beyond 0.25% to increase the boreal range shift towards colder temperatures (Figure S5).
 Second, management practices are not spatially organized.
 While enrichment planting is necessarily applied on boreal stands (and thus in the colonization credit area), planting is applied in regeneration stands that are evenly distributed across the landscape, including the mixedwood and temperate regions.